Module 4.1

 WE DON’T MESS AROUND WHEN IT COMES TO CHILD SAFETY

-For the purposes of clarity, the Office of the children’s guardian defines any person under the age of 18 to be a child – so the same policies apply if you are working with a kindergarten student or an HSC student.
+For the purposes of clarity, the Office of the Children’s Guardian defines any person under the age of 18 to be a child – so the same policies apply if you are working with a kindergarten student or an HSC student.

 It is your responsibility to take child safety seriously.
 Even though your student may only be a year or so younger than you, you still need to maintain a professional relationship with them; and nothing more.
 As much as possible, choose a workspace that has plenty of visibility such as a dining table or kitchen bench and if they choose a bedroom ensure the door is left open.
 Do not initiate contact that may be seen as anything more than friendly with your student – including via SMS or social media.